-CO2 in construction / Highly relevant but often disregarded
+CO2 in construction: Highly relevant but often disregarded

-Feb 28, 2020
+February 28, 2020

 Stating the obvious: we have been living on credit for decades.
 Since 1960 the per capita CO2 emissions have been growing by 55%.
 The more prosperity we have been attaining, the more CO2 we have been emitting.
 An increase in GDP per capita is highly correlated with an increase in CO2 emissions per capita.
 The reasons are diverse: our individual mobility preferences and our food habits are just two examples.